minio/docs/source/reference/minio-mc-admin/mc-admin-cluster-bucket-import.rst

 .. mc-cmd:: METADATA.ZIP
    :required:

-   The path to the metadata file created by :mc:`mc admin cluster bucket export`.
+   The path to the metadata file to import.

+   Use the :mc:`mc admin cluster bucket export` to export bucket metadata for use with this command.

 .. mc-cmd:: BUCKET
    :optional: